0z-cloud/vx/ansible/CI/documentation/README.md

 ### Running the playbooks on PCI Inventories

-* You must to run playbook with sudo login and password, for able to deploy/check/configuring something like in example below:
+* You must run the playbook with Sudo login and password, for able to deploy/check/configuring something like in the example below:

 ```bash
   ansible-playbook -i inventories/develop-vortex/ playbook-library/compliance/tomcat-compliance.yml --ask-sudo-pass -u  YOUR_USER_NAME --become-user YOUR_USER_NAME --ask-pass
 ```

-* For running something playbooks or roles you must have a root access to exec a commands, as example use become-user root:
+* For running something playbooks or roles you must have root access to exec commands, as an example use become-user root:

 ```bash
   --ask-become-pass -u YOUR_USER_NAME --become-user root --ask-pass --become